MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 Other data scientist may want to explore, test, and consume Web services directly in R using the functions in the `mrsdeploy` package installed with Microsoft R Server and R Client.

-As the owner of the service, you can share the name and version number for the service with fellow data scientists.

-After authenticating, other data scientists can use the `getService` function in R to call the service.
-Then they can get details about the service and start consuming it.
+As the owner of the service, you can share the name and version number for the service with fellow data scientists so they can call the service in R using the functions in the `mrsdeploy` package.
+After authenticating, data scientists can use the `getService` function in R to call the service.
+Then, they can get details about the service and start consuming it.

 ```R
 # Get service using `getService()` function from `mrsdeploy` package.